Sentry Page Protection

 Dow Jones Global Index Market ($DJW)

-As can be seen, over the past 20 years (2003-2022) the period October-April yearly offers the highest potential global equity market returns (cumulative +6.7% average return) while the period May-September offers little in total return relative to risk (+0.7% cumulative average return).
-The month of April remains the strongest month with an 80% success rate and an average +2.5% return.
+As can be seen, over the past 20 years (2006-2025) the period October-April yearly offers the highest potential global equity market returns (cumulative +6.4% average return) while the period May-September offers little in total return relative to risk (0.0% cumulative average return).
+The month of April remains the strongest month of the calendar year with an 84% success rate and an average return of +2.3% .

 - 10-year Decennial Market Cycle